theevo/CategorySwiper/Discovery-tree.md

 ✅ Swipeable Cards
-    - zero transactions to start vs swiping until empty ✅ make card glow when swiped
+    - zero transactions to start vs swiping until empty ✅ improve animation if card does not cross swipeThreshold ✅ make card glow when swiped
         ✅ glow the next card
         ✅ glow to top card only